ajomadlabs/MadBot-ChatBot/README.md

   Open the config file and place this API token<br>
 <hr>
 # Credits
-  This neural network is created as hobby project inspiring <a href="https://github.com/scriptonist">Scriptonist</a>
+  This Bot is created as hobby project inspiring <a href="https://github.com/scriptonist">Scriptonist</a>